-Gluten intolerance or non-celiac gluten sensitivity, as it is also known, shares some of the same symptoms as celiac disease but is a less severe condition.
-Gluten intolerance can still cause considerable discomfort, however, and people sometimes use lifestyle changes to try and manage its symptoms.
+Gluten intolerance, or non-celiac gluten sensitivity, shares some of the same symptoms as celiac disease but is generally a less severe condition.
+It can cause considerable discomfort, diarrhea, bloating, abdominal pain, and more.

 Unlike celiac disease, however, it is unclear why the symptoms of gluten intolerance happen, but it does not appear to involve the immune system or damage the gastrointestinal or GI tract.

 People also, sometimes, mistake gluten intolerance for a wheat allergy.